loicbdev/24H/README.md

 # 24H

 24H is the project 1 of our training at WCS.
-It's a static website we made in few days, using only HTML, Css and JavaScript.
+It's a static website we made in few days, using only HTML, CSS and JavaScript.

 - Work with HTML and CSS
 - Create wireframes and follow them